Photo-dermatitis (Sunscreen Allergy)

 What is Photo-dermatitis?

-Photo-dermatitis is a type of allergic contact dermatitis triggered by UV light (artificial or natural sunlight), sensitising the allergic reaction and causing a rash.
-It is mostly triggered by the use of sunscreen or by taking certain drugs.
-Second and subsequent exposures produce photoallergic skin conditions which are often eczematous.
 Photo-dermatitis is also often known as “Sun-poisoning” or “Photo-allergy”.
+It's a type of allergic contact dermatitis triggered by UV light, (either artificial or natural sunlight), sensitising the allergic reaction and causing a rash.
+This is usually caused by the use of sunscreen or by taking certain drugs.
+Second and subsequent exposure produces photoallergic skin conditions which are often eczema-like.

 Contact dermatitis to sunscreens is fairly common and often occurs because of an allergy to the fragrances and preservatives in the product.
 However the most common photo-allergens or triggers for photo-dermatitis are the chemicals used as a UV filter in the manufacture of sunscreens, which are of course worn constantly when you’re in the sun!
 So basically this type of photo-dermatitis is actually Sunscreen Allergy.